Elastomers in Sport

 Organised by the IOM3 Rubber in Engineering Group

-The afternoon technical discussion meeting (ATDM) will examine how elastomer materials can be effectively utilisied in sporting applications.
+The afternoon technical discussion meeting (ATDM) will examine how elastomer materials can be effectively utilised in sporting applications.

 Start time 13:30pm

 Welcome & Introduction - Prof James Busfield, Chair, RIEG

-This talk will present the developments in graphene-enhanced elastomer composites at the Nanofunctional Materials Group, and their applications in the sports sector.
-Elastomers such as natural and synthetic rubbers, polyurethane, EVA foams, etc. are widely used in both sportswear and sporting goods.
-The incorporation of graphene into these elastomers enhances their various properties such as tensile and tear strength, abrasion resistance, thermal conductivity, etc. which can bring significant performance improvements.
-One such example is the graphene-enhanced outsole rubber that has been developed for Inov-8 Ltd., which improves strength and durability to gives a long-lasting, high-grip outsole.
-A new range of graphene-enhanced rubber-outsole shoes was launched in July 2018.
-The developments in graphene-enhanced elastomers has now led to the establishment of a new spin-out company, Grafine Ltd., which will develop new products and technologies including in the sports sector, to harness these advanced composite materials.
+This talk will present developments in graphene-enhanced elastomer composites and their applications in the sports sector.
+The incorporation of graphene into the elastomers enhances their properties which can bring significant performance improvements and has led to the establishment of a spin-out company, Grafine Ltd., which will develop new products and technologies, including in the sports sector, to harness these advanced elastomeric materials.

 Testing of elastomer properties for use in sports footwear (PDF 1.2MB)

 Independent research and testing organisation, SATRA Technology, gave an overview into the desirable properties and relevant testing of elastomers used in the footwear industry.
 This covered physical testing on the compound, as well as testing developed for whole footwear.

 Carbon nanotubes for improved performance in motorsport (PDF 0.9MB)